rvermeulen/codeql-workshop-control-flow-java/README.md

 #### Exercise 4

-From the results of the previous exercises we can see that the control flow paths include both statements and expressions.
+From the results of the previous exercises, we can see that the control flow paths include both statements and expressions.
-In some cases you would be interested in determining the successor statement of another statement.
+In some cases, you would be interested in determining the successor statement of another statement.
 For example, given an _if_ statement, what is the next reachable _if_ statement.
 Our `reachable` predicate will return all reachable _if_ statement so additional logic is required to answer the question.